Rawdyn/ubuntu-nginx-lucee/README.md

 Why would I use this instead of the offical Lucee installers?
 -------------------------------------------------------------

+* You want an easy and consistent method to install and configure these services
 * You want to run nginx as your web server
 * You want to update Tomcat via `apt-get`